 It’s not always reasonable to carry two phones around all the time.
 If you use your personal cell phone to make business calls, you could potentially be able to deduct a portion of that phone’s operating cost.

-These costs would include the monthly service plan and associated fees, and also the cost of the phone itself.
+These costs would include the monthly service plan, associated fees, and the phone’s cost.
 The trick here is to keep it reasonable.
 If you spend 40 hours per week on the phone and 10 of those hours are for business, it’s not unreasonable to deduct 25%.

 3. Deducting Personal Health Care Premiums

 If you don’t or can’t get insurance through your business, you may be able to deduct your healthcare premiums from your tax return.
-This doesn’t always apply to everyone, so speak with your attorney or CPA on this one.
+This doesn’t always apply to everyone, so speak with your attorney or CPA.

 4. Lessen Taxable Income Where Possible